niklasschildhauer/ba-mediaqueries5/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/blob/master/LICENSE)

-In the scope of my bachelor thesis about 'CSS Media Queries Level 5 - Potentials for personalisation and implementation as polyfill' , the new prefers- media features from the Media Queries Level 5 were examined.
+In the scope of my bachelor thesis about 'CSS Media Queries Level 5 - Potentials for personalisation and implementation as polyfill', the new prefers- media features from the Media Queries Level 5 were examined.
 In addition, further user preference media features were investigated.
 These are taken from the [List](https://www.w3.org/WAI/APA/wiki/Media_features_use_cases_for_personalization) of personalization media features of the W3C APA working group.

 The candidates are: